I was asked by one of my clients about their puppy Ruben, who suddenly refused to eat from his bowl about two weeks ago.

 - Have you changed their food recently?

-- Does your dog’s collar jangle against the bowl when they are eating?
+- Does your dog’s collar jangle against a metal bowl when they are eating?

 The answer to these questions will help you to diagnose why your dog may have taken a dislike to mealtimes.
 In all cases I would recommend you contact your vet if your dog’s feeding habits change suddenly and provide them with the information above to help them understand the circumstances.